danielstocks/lizard/README.md

   - Deploy "anywhere": Edge/Serverless/Docker?

-### Code conventions
+### Code style conventions

-Tools used to enfore code formatting:
+Tools used to enfore code formatting (and one of the few project dev dependencies):

 - [Editorconfig](https://editorconfig.org)
 - [Prettier](https://prettier.io)